AmitRazi/OP-Ex_2/Part_2/README.md

 2. ```CountDownLatch latch``` - This latch is shared between a Task instance and it's associated CustomFuture instance.
 The latch facilitates the ability to time out when the timed ```get``` method is used.
 3. ```boolean cancel``` - Indicates whether the user wants to cancel the task.

-The class has one constructor the receives a Task instance.

 ### CustomExecutor
 A custom priority based ThreadPoolExecutor.
 The class variables are: